-The water source will be from a 1,800 gallon fire cistern located ~85 feet to the northwest of the residence under the garage.
-The cistern will be located a minimum of 50 feet from the front of the house and no further than 150 feet from the rear of the structure.
-The cistern will have a dry hydrant connection with a 6 inch NH threaded connection and cap that will be located ~ 65 feet to the northwest of the residence (note that a 2-1/2" adaptor may be needed, depending upon the requirements of your fire protection district).
-Contact the Allenspark Fire Protection District (303-747-2586) for more information and specific details.
+The water source will be from a 1,000 gallon domestic cistern which is located in the basement of the residence.
+The Werner's will be making a contribution to the community cistern and will have a full interior NFPA 13 D Sprinkler system as required by Boulder County.
+The cistern will have a dry hydrant connection with a 6 inch NH threaded connection and cap (note that a 2-1/2" adaptor may be needed, depending upon the requirements of your fire protection district).
+Contact the Sugarloaf Fire Protection District (303-442-1050) for more information and specific details.